Faizgeeky/SE_Task/README.md

 Step 4 :
 	Final Output
 To check the input message Accuracy Score if it is more than 0.7 Print it as SPAM or else Print NOT SPAM

+## Enhancement

+I can try more algorithms and try to create new data from the inputs and I can merge the Type and input message to the current Dataset which will increase of Data that lead us to more Training and Accurate model